 OCDE continues to track the latest developments related to the COVID-19 respiratory illness while working closely with partner agencies including the Orange County Health Care Agency and local school districts.
 Here are additional sources for updated information:

-- OC closures and grab-and-go meal sites
+- Orange County closures and grab-and-go meal sites

 Below is our running digest, with newer stories posted at the top.